Get Tech Tips

 - Make sure the evaporator, blower wheel, and drain pan are kept clean.

-- Bring in fewer VOCs by using indoor products that are more natural and have had more time to off-gas.
+- Bring in fewer VOCs by using indoor products that are more natural and have had more time to off-gas, or store products away from the conditioned space or in a sealed container.

 —Bryan